tulioten/test-googlesheets/README.md

-A simple application that updates students situations in a google spreadsheets, based in grades and skipped classes.
+A simple application that updates students situation in a google spreadsheets, based in grades and skipped classes.

 Installation: